 Whatever they tell you, these are the top places in Brooklyn:

 - Speedy Romeo - this car repair shop turned pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, thin crust and cooked in a wood-fired oven. don't miss it!

 - Vinnie's Pizzeria - here you will find the typical $1 New York slice in a place that doesn't want to impress anyone.
 The surprise is in the pizza and its taste, which you can enjoy to go, which is a good idea if you do the Contrasts Tour on the weekend so you don't have to find a table in a restaurant.

 - Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious margherita.
 Because it is so popular, you may have some difficulty finding a table, so I recommend this option if you do the Contrasts Tour during the week.

-I can already tell you that Niagara Falls and the excursion to Washington DC are among my favorites.
+I already tell you that Niagara Falls and the Washington DC excursion are among my favorites.